 The spring pulls the finger wheel back to the resting position, at a speed controlled by a little "flyball" governor.
-As the wheel returns. a cam operates a contact that opens the continuity of the station (and thus the flow of current through the line) 7 times, at a rate of about 10 interruptions per second.
+As the wheel returns. a cam operates a contact that opens the continuity of the telephone set circuit (and thus the flow of current through the line) 7 times, at a rate of about 10 interruptions per second.
 These interruptions are called pulses.

-The "code" is mostly straightforward: 2 pulses for a "2", 7 pulses for a "7", and so forth, but for a "0" (since zero pulses could not be perceived), 10 pulses are sent.
+The "code" is mostly straightforward: 2 pulses for a "2", 7 pulses for a "7", and so forth, except that for a "0" (since zero pulses could not be perceived), 10 pulses are sent.